Skip to article frontmatterSkip to article content

 Why does this algorithm work?

-• Recall that the eigenvalues of a matrix are invariant to changes in basis, and so the QQ matrix essentially acts like a rotation (technically called the “Givens rotations”).
-When we perform the transformation RQR Q, we are essentially calculating Q1AQQ^{-1} A Q (you can use some linear algebra tricks to confirm this).
-This essentially represents a change of basis, which gradually aligns the columns of AA with the eigenvectors, resulting in an upper-triangular form where we can just read the eigenvalues off the diagonal.
+Recall that the eigenvalues of a matrix are invariant to changes in basis, and so the QQ matrix acts like a rotation of the eigenvectors.
+When we perform the transformation RQR Q, we are essentially calculating Q1AQQ^{-1} A Q. This essentially represents a change of basis, which gradually aligns the columns of AA with the eigenvectors, resulting in an upper-triangular form where we can just read the eigenvalues off the diagonal.

 # Let's do a simple unit test to make sure that our class is working as expected